 Depending on the answers to the above six questions, a candidate should make an ‘individual’ choice as to the best optional for them.

 As the saying goes, beauty lies in the eyes of the beholder.
 A candidate who is MA in Sociology will view Sociology optional as the best subject while a candidate from a medical background will prefer the medical optional.
-The UPSC syllabus for optional subjects is almost mid way between graduate and PG level.
-First step for any candidate should be to peruse the UPSC Mains syllabus for optional subjects.and then refer 3-4 years of past question papers for the subjects one is interested in before making their final choice.
+The UPSC syllabus for optional subjects is almost midway between graduate and PG level.
+The first step for any candidate should be to peruse the UPSC Mains syllabus for optional subjects and, then refer to 3-4 years of past question papers for the subjects one is interested in before making their final choice.

-Which optional subject has the most overlap with GS in IAS exam
+Which optional subject has the most overlap with GS in the IAS exam